bcgov/vdcd/README.md

 create_app_user_and_token <app_name>
 ```

-Then, the app can use the token via the Authorization header:
+Then, the app can use the token via the Authorization header of an HTTP request:

 ```sh
 Token <token>